LEADING THROUGH STORMS: Enabling you and your organisation to navigate the climate crisis

 Joining this programme will enable you to:

-● Understand the impacts of climate and associated disruption on you and your organisation: upsides as well as
+- Understand the impacts of climate change and associated ecological and societal disruption on you and your organisation: opportunities as well as threats.

 a process for exploration